nextMichael/pytorch_multi_head_selection_re/README.md

 They use pretrained char-word embedding while we use word embedding initialized randomly; they use 3-layer LSTM while we use 1-layer LSTM.

+# ADD
+offline bert model
+fix bugs of bert tokenizer
+update and add all requirements

 # TODO

-* Tune the hyperparameters for CoNLL04
+* Tune the hyperparameters of BERT+MUL for Chinese